byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 I have a number of comments on the manuscript as well as the software itself which the authors should consider to improve the manuscript and software.

 ### Manuscript:

-1.There is no general user documentation provided in section 3.
+1. There is no general user documentation provided in section 3.
 Figure 1 includes information that is more algorithmic than illustrative of the API.

 2. Section 5 makes several editorial claims that are quite subjective, and not well-supported:
 	1. First sentence: “historically difficult to implement … complexity and high computational costs”